Theo-Chamalis/QRPushToTalk/README.md

 This is necessary in order to download the libraries that the initial application uses.
 Keep in mind that throughout the proccess you should use chmod command on the whole project file to give it the right permissions.
 Finally, download the files of my project and overwrite the old ones.
-If you encounter any problem throughout the procedure feel free to contact me.
+If you encounter any problem throughout the procedure feel free to contact .

 Contributing